Elliott drives from back of the field to first NASCAR title - WHIZ News

 “I felt like we took some really big strides this year, and last week was a huge one,” said Elliott, who also won the All-Star race at Bristol.
 “To come out of that with a win and a shot to come here and have a chance to race is unbelievable.”

+“No one has won more than we have over the last two years.
+Pretty proud what this team is doing,” Hamlin said.
+“We’ll come back and do it again next year.”

-“We just quite didn’t have enough,” said Hamlin, the only driver of the four contenders not to lead a lap.
+Hamlin was the only driver among the final four not to lead a lap at Phoenix, where he won last November.

 Logano led 125 laps, but most of them early.

 “It stings not winning, I’m not going to lie.
-It hurts,” said Logano.
+It hurts,” he said.

 Keselowski had been holding out hope for a late caution to set up a short sprint to the finish, which is how both the Truck Series and Xfinity Series titles were decided the previous two nights.